laurensgalarza/Fantasy-Tavern-Implementation-CSCI-235/README.md

-# Fantasy Tavern Simulation – Software Anaylsis and Design 2 Term Project
+# Fantasy Tavern Simulation – Software Analysis and Design 2 Term Project
 Built a C++ fantasy tavern simulation with RPG-style characters, combat, and inventories.
 This repo has no code to uphold Hunter College's Plagiarism Policy.

 ## Characters